-Mentrida is village that gives name to a Denominación de Origen (DO) for wines covering 26,000 ha (64,000 acres) within the province of Toledo (heading west from Madrid).
-There are three distinctive subzones: Talavera de la Reina, Torrijos and La Sagra, being the majority of the vinyards around Torrijos (71%).
+Mentrida is a village that gives name to a Denominación de Origen (DO) for wines covering 26,000 ha (64,000 acres) within the province of Toledo (heading west from Madrid).
+There are three distinctive subzones: Talavera de la Reina, Torrijos, and La Sagra, being the majority of the vineyards around Torrijos (71%).

 The wine region has a very extreme continental climate with very long hot summers, really dry and cold winters, and a wide gap between day and night temperatures.
-The average rainfall is between 300–450 millimetres (12–18 in) per year therefore the vines have been traditionally planted as low bushes (Vaso in Spanish, Gobelet in French) although new vineyards with irrigation drips are planted on trellises.
+The average rainfall is between 300–450 millimeters (12–18 in) per year therefore the vines have been traditionally planted as low bushes (Vaso in Spanish, Gobelet in French) although new vineyards with irrigation drips are planted on trellises.
 The soils are poor in organic matter with a loose sandy-clay consistency.
-The vineyards’s altidude goes from 400 to 800 masl (1,300 to 2,600 ft) where Garnacha (Grenache) represents over 80% of the vines planted.
-The remaining 20% goes for the other authorised red varieties: Cabernet Sauvignon, Merlot, Syrah, Tempranillo (Cencibel) and a very small proportion of white varieties such as Albillo, Chardonnay, Macabeo (Viura) and Sauvignon Blanc.
+The vineyards’ altitude goes from 400 to 800 masl (1,300 to 2,600 ft) where Garnacha (Grenache) represents over 80% of the vines planted.
+The remaining 20% goes for the other authorized red varieties: Cabernet Sauvignon, Merlot, Syrah, Tempranillo (Cencibel), and a very small proportion of white varieties such as Albillo, Chardonnay, Macabeo (Viura), and Sauvignon Blanc.

 Mondejar is a Denominación de Origen (DO) by 65km heading east from Madrid thus it is bordering on the D.O.
 Vinos de Madrid to the west and on the D.O.
 Ucles to the south.
-The vinyards are high in altitude (around 800 masl, 2,600 ft), spread out on gente rolling hills and with a low density profile (about 1,100 vines/ha).
+The vineyards are high in altitude (around 800 masl, 2,600 ft), spread out on gently rolling hills, and with a low-density profile (about 1,100 vines/ha).

-Mondejar wines have been focused tradictionally on its local market but this is changing little by little.
-The authorised white varieties are Macabeo, Malvar and Torrontes.
+Mondejar wines have been focused traditionally on their local market but this is changing little by little.
+The authorized white varieties are Macabeo, Malvar and Torrontes.
 The main red varieties are Cabernet Sauvignon and Tempranillo (Cencibel).

 - Sierra de Altomira (Altomira´s Range): Rough and mountainous.